 When building a balanced portfolio, most investors seek exposure to the four main asset classes – equities, fixed income, property, and cash.

 One big barrier to entry for many investors is knowing exactly how and what to invest in.
 Choosing investments like individual stocks, can be overwhelming and understandably so.
-There are seemingly endless opportunities and the pressure to ‘make the right choice’ can leave investors idle.
+The seemingly endless opportunities and the pressure to ‘make the right choice’ can leave investors idle.

 → Related article: Investing for Beginners | Identifying your needs